 6. Technical Economy.-Under this head may be compared the management observed in the several branches of manufacture carried on in the system of industry-houses.
 Everything that concerns management in manufactures, belongs either to mechanics or to chemistry, or to both together.
 What comes under the department of mechanics, is in general too well ascertained to afford much matter for registration: but this is not the case with what comes under the department of chemistry:-Examples: Brick-making, lime-burning, mortar and plaister-making, pigments or impregnations for wood, glass-making, pottery, tanning, bleeching, paper-making, &c. &c., all of them included in the system of pauper-employment, by the principle of self-supply.
-Appropriate details cannot be given without plunging into the details of particular manufactures.-For analogous examples, see what has been said in relation to the several branches of domestic economy, as above .- Sources of information-The several manufacturing progress
+Appropriate details cannot be given without plunging into the details of particular manufactures .--- For analogous examples, see what has been said in relation to the several branches of domestic economy, as above .- Sources of information-The several manufacturing progress

-See this species of information exemplified in the account given by the Foundling Hospital of the savings by a kitchen on Count Rumford's plan, as advertised in the newspapers of 1797.
+\ See this species of information exemplified in the account given by the Founding Hospital of the savings by a kitchen on Count Rumford's plan, as advertised in the newspapers of 1797.

-† For the sake of experiment, the expenditure under this head might be compared with the results of a photometer, or instrument for measuring the degree of illumination, invented and named by Count Rumford, and published in the Philosophical Transactions.
++ For the sake of experiment, the expenditure under this head might be compared with the results of a photometer, or instrument for measuring the degree of illumination, invented and named by Count Rumford, and published in the Philosophical Transactions.

-Or Calendar of Hebe-so called by analogy to the Calendar of Flora; a term used by botanists to express a journal of the progress of vegetation.- (Hebe the goddess of youth, as Flora of flowers.)

-Example of heads for a Calendar of Hebe, arranged in two classes-l.
-Advances independent of instruction: - First indication of fear; smiling; recognising persons; indication of a preference for a particular person; indication of dislike to a particular person; attention to musical sounds; crowing; appearance of first tooth; appearance of each of the successive teeth; duration and degree of pain and illness in cutting teeth; giving food or toys to others; attempt to imitate sound; laughing; general progress in bodily or intellectual acquirements, whether uniform, or by sudden degrees.-2.
-Advances dependent on instruction:-Standing supported by one arm; standing supporting itself, by resting the hands; token of obedience to the will of others; command of natural evacuations; walking, supporting itself by chairs; standing alone; walking alone; pointing out the seat of pain, &c.
+± Or Calendar of Hebe-so called by analogy to the Calendar of Flora; a term used by botanists to express a journal of the progress of vegetation.- ranged in two classes-1.
+Advances independent of instruction :---First indication of fear; smiling; recognising persons; indication of a preference for a particular person; indication of dislike to a particular person ; attention to musical sounds ; crowing; appearance of first tooth; appearance of each of the successive teeth; duration and degree of pain and illness in cutting teeth; giving food or toys to others; attempt to imitate sound; laughing; general progress in bodily or intellectual acquirements, whether uniform, or by sudden degrees.-2.
+Ad-vances dependent on instruction :-Standing supported by one arm; standing supporting itself, by resting the hands; token of obedience to the will of others; command of natural evacuations; walking, supporting itself by chairs; standing alone; walking alone; pointing out the seat of pain, &c.